Stress and Existing Concerns

 - Be aware of experiences that might cause you to feel more afraid of, intimidated by, or annoyed with some students.
 Those feelings might cause you to avoid interacting with a troubled student or to address concerning behavior.

 - Remember that your role is to identify concerns and refer to mental health and other professionals.
-Call the Counseling Center to consult.
-Ask the student if you can call or accompany them to the Counseling Center to assist in getting them connected.
+Call Counseling Services at 541-346-3227 to consult.
+Ask the student if you can call or accompany them to Counseling Services to assist in getting them connected.